EvictionLab/eviction-lab-website/content/updates/blog/2022-the-year-we-refused-to-go-back-to-normal/index.md

 fbImage: 24153653237_6d5182fb1b_o.jpeg
 description: As pandemic-era rental assistance funds and related resources started to sunset, the fight for better protections didn’t.
-2022 was defined by groups across the country continuing to push for housing justice
+2022 was defined by groups across the country continuing to push for housing justice.
 listSummary: As pandemic-era rental assistance funds and related resources started to sunset, the fight for better protections didn’t.
-2022 was defined by groups across the country continuing to push for housing justice
+2022 was defined by groups across the country continuing to push for housing justice.
 ---
 *As pandemic-era rental assistance funds and related resources started to sunset, the fight for better protections didn’t.
 2022 was defined by groups across the country continuing to push for housing justice.*